Russia convicts US reporter of espionage after a trial widely seen as politically motivated

-YEKATERINBURG, Russia — (AP) — A Russian court on Friday convicted Wall Street Journal reporter Evan Gershkovich on espionage charges his employer and the U.S. have rejected as a sham.
-He was sentenced to 16 years in prison after a secretive and rapid trial in the country’s highly politicized legal system.
+YEKATERINBURG, Russia — (AP) — Wall Street Journal reporter Evan Gershkovich was convicted Friday of espionage and sentenced to 16 years in a maximum-security prison on charges that his employer and the U.S. government have rejected as fabricated.

-Gershkovich, his employer and the U.S. government vehemently denied the charges.
-U.S. officials and The Wall Street Journal have denounced the trial as a sham.
+The swift conclusion of the secretive trial in Russia’s highly politicized legal system could potentially clear the way for a prisoner swap between Moscow and Washington.

-He was the first U.S. journalist taken into custody on espionage charges since Nicholas Daniloff in 1986, at the height of the Cold War.
-Gershkovich’s arrest shocked foreign journalists in Russia, even though the country has enacted increasingly repressive laws on freedom of speech after sending troops into Ukraine.
+Gershkovich, his head shaved, looked calm as he stood in a glass defendants' cage in the Sverdlovsk Regional Court and listened impassively to the verdict but gave an occasional smile.
+When Judge Andrei Mineyev asked him if he had any questions about the verdict, he replied “No, your honor.”

-Gershkovich, 32, was arrested March 29, 2023, while on a reporting trip to the Ural Mountains city of Yekaterinburg.
-Authorities claimed, without offering any evidence, that he was gathering secret information for the U.S. — the first American journalist to be accused of espionage since the Cold War.
+He has been behind bars since his arrest, which will be counted as part of his sentence.
+Much of that was spent in Moscow's notorious Lefortovo Prison — a czarist-era lockup used during Josef Stalin's purges, when executions were carried out in its basement.
+He was transferred to Yekaterinburg for the trial.

-Gershkovich was in the Sverdlovsk Regional Court for a second straight day Friday for the closed proceedings, where officials said prosecutors requested an 18-year sentence in a high-security prison.
-A verdict is expected later in the day, according to court officials.
+Gershkovich was the first U.S. journalist taken into custody on espionage charges since Nicholas Daniloff in 1986, at the height of the Cold War.
+Foreign journalists in Russia were shocked by Gershkovich’s arrest, even though the country has enacted increasingly repressive laws on freedom of speech after sending troops into Ukraine.

-Unlike the trial's opening on June 26 in Yekaterinburg and previous hearings in Moscow in which reporters were allowed to see Gershkovich briefly before sessions began, there was no access to the courtroom this week and he was not seen, with no explanation given.
+Unlike the trial's opening on June 26 in Yekaterinburg and previous hearings in Moscow in which reporters were allowed to see Gershkovich briefly before sessions began, there was no access to the courtroom on Thursday when the trial resumed, but media was allowed in court on Friday for the verdict.
 Espionage and treason cases are typically shrouded in secrecy.

 Russian courts convict more than 99% of defendants, and prosecutors can appeal sentences that they regard as too lenient.
 They even can appeal acquittals.